Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 == F.2: Co-op Timing Rules
 F.2.1) <F.2.1> Runs done on LAN may start their time following the same rules as #entangledRule("A.5.1")/#entangledRule("A.5.2") (world load/first input).\
-F.2.2) <F.2.2> Runs done on external servers or runs on LAN which choose to do so will start their time upon the entering of the command /time set 0.
+F.2.2) <F.2.2> Runs done on external servers, or runs on LAN which choose to do so, will start their time upon the entering of the command /time set 0.
 - F.2.2.a) Please do not wait excessively long to run the command after the server is launched.
 - F.2.2.b) <F.2.2.b> If this timing method is chosen, inputs which would normally start timing (as defined by #entangledRule("A.5.2")) must not occur prior to the entering of the command.
   - F.2.2.b.i) <F.2.2.b.i> Exception to #entangledRule("A.5.2.a"): Players being pushed by mobs before the time set command will not be considered as starting the run unless a significant advantage is gained (at the discretion of verifiers).
 - F.2.2.c) Clarification: Once /time set 0 is done once to start timing, it cannot be used again for the rest of the run.
 #entangled[Entangled Rule(s):]\
 #entangled[F.2.2 is referenced by: ] #entangledRule("F.1.3.b")\
-F.2.3) On external servers, if /time set 0 is not done, then time starts when the server loads the world.
-If the server being launched isn't shown on video, world files and/or logs will be requested.
+F.2.3) On external servers, if /time set 0 is not done, then time starts when the server loads the world and server logs must be submitted.

 == F.3: Video Rules
 F.3.1) Every player should record their perspective, and all of these perspectives should be submitted with the run.
 - F.3.1.a) Clarification: Unless otherwise specified, no other perspectives beyond those outlined in F.3.2-F.3.4 are necessary to be recorded.
 F.3.2) The first player to join the server must be recording.\
 F.3.3) The person to complete the run must be recording.\
-F.3.4) Any user with cheats enabled must be recording.\
+F.3.4) <F.3.4> Any user with cheats enabled must be recording.\
+#entangled[Entangled Rule(s):]\
+#entangled[F.3.4 is referenced by: ] #entangledRule("F.1.2.a")\
 F.3.5) The video should start before joining the server.

 = G: Structures/No Structures Ruleset